oakbrad/dungeonchurch-oracle/README.md

 - `--keep-dump` or `-k`: Keep the dump file after processing

 ## Automated Updates

-This repository includes a GitHub Actions workflow that:
-1. Runs daily at midnight UTC (and can be triggered manually)
+This repository includes a GitHub Actions workflow that runs daily at midnight UTC (and can be triggered manually).
-2. Downloads the latest database dump
-3. Processes the relationship data if download is successful
-4. Commits and pushes the updated graph_data.json file
-5. Cleans up the dump file to ensure sensitive data isn't stored

-The workflow is designed with security in mind:
-- All processing happens within a single job to avoid storing sensitive data as artifacts
-- The database dump remains only in the runner's temporary file system
-- The dump file is deleted after processing, even if the workflow fails
-- Only the processed JSON data (which doesn't contain sensitive information) is committed to the repository

-The workflow requires the following GitHub secrets:
-- `DUNGEONCHURCH_S3_URL`
-- `DUNGEONCHURCH_S3_NAMESPACE`
-- `DUNGEONCHURCH_S3_BUCKET`

-# To Do
-Use `OUTLINE_API_TOKEN` and `OUTLINE_URL`